Short Break Bansko: Standard Pack Trip Notes

 Solo travellers will be roomed with another solo traveller of the same gender in a twin or triple room, or can upgrade to a solo room by paying the single supplement.
 You may choose the solo room option when booking online or contact us to arrange a private room.
 Your tour leader will allocate rooms upon arrival at the starting hotel in accordance with the rooming lists, last minute changes may not be guaranteed.

-Sunrise Hotel is just a few minutes’ walk from the first ski lift station in Bansko.
+Hotel Mountain Paradise is just a few minutes’ walk from the first ski lift station in Bansko.
 It is surrounded by a large garden and offers a spa center with a sauna and hot tub.

 Please note that entrance fees to sights and optional activities are not included in the tour price.
 Optional activities are not operated by Travel Talk and may require a certain number of attendees to run.
 Your guide will be happy to inform you further about the available optional activities at the start of your tour.
 Optional activities are also listed under each day in your tour itinerary.